Wolframite Documentation

 To render a single namespace/page, require Clay and run (clay/make! {:source-path "<path to the file>""}).
 Tip: You can also do this without quarto - just add :run-quarto false to the options.

-To build the whole site, run clojure -T:build build-site (remembering to ensure that you have a ./symlink-jlink.jar symlink).
+To build the whole site, run clojure -T:build build-site (remembering to ensure that you have the ./symlink-jlink.jar symlink).

 1.6 Authors